Updated by Bobby

-This is a list of acoustic guitars that use a cedar top.
+This is a list of cedar top acoustic guitars.

 We're not ranking or reviewing these guitars, but simply using this page as a reference to list acoustic guitars that have a cedar top.
 The most common tonewood used for acoustic guitar tops is spruce with cedar a distant second place.